floppa6/congenial-fiesta/README.md

 # Lava Auto Commit
-This repository contains a GitHub Actions workflow for automatically fetching data from multiple blockchain networks (Ethereum, NEAR, StarkNet, and Axelar) and committing the changes to the repository.
+This repository contains a GitHub Actions workflow for automatically fetching data from multiple blockchain networks (Ethereum, NEAR, StarkNet, and Axelar) and committing the changes to the repository..

 ## Usage